chenen3/jo/README.md

 - code completion
 - split view

-It is around two thousand lines of code.
+Jo has about 2,000 lines of code, and relies on [tcell](https://github.com/gdamore/tcell).

 ![screenshot](screenshot.png)